-The primary objective is to conduct scientific planning that will help define and enable future scientific ocean drilling, coring, logging, testing and analytical activities to assess the geologic occurrence, regional context, and characteristics of methane hydrate deposits along the continental margins of the United States.
-This effort will also help reach out to the international research community to develop a more global vision of gas hydrate research goals and needs.
+The primary objective was to conduct scientific planning that will help define and enable future scientific ocean drilling, coring, logging, testing and analytical activities to assess the geologic occurrence, regional context, and characteristics of methane hydrate deposits along the continental margins of the United States.
+This effort also helped reach out to the international research community to develop a more global vision of gas hydrate research goals and needs.

-To accomplish these objectives, DOE-NETL and Ocean Leadership have assembled a gas hydrate project science team.
-Additionally, future community engaging activities are planned, starting with a research community workshop in June 2013 with the goal of developing a hydrate “science plan” for a gas hydrate sampling program.
+To accomplish these objectives, DOE-NETL and Ocean Leadership assembled a gas hydrate project science team.
+Additionally, a research community workshop was held in June 2013 with the goal of developing a methane hydrate “science plan” for a gas hydrate sampling program.

 4 -6 June 2013